 If you get paid weekly, there are several times each year that you'll take home five paychecks in a month instead of the usual four.
 That's because the 52 weeks in a year aren't distributed evenly between the 12 months.

 Because many regular expenses such as rent, gas, electric, and all those internet and phone bills are due monthly, you'll likely end up with a little extra cash in your wallet in these off months.
-It pays to make a note of when those five-paycheck months will occur—then you can plan ahead for how you'll use those extra checks to improve your finances.
+It pays to make a note of when those five-paycheck months will occur so you can plan ahead for how you'll use those extra checks to improve your finances.

-How to Handle Extra Paychecks
+How To Handle Extra Paychecks

 Or, you could use that extra money to pay down credit card debt or make an extra payment on your mortgage, which would go entirely toward the principal, increasing your equity.
 This is actually another form of saving the money because that equity comes back to you when you sell the house.

 These extra checks might feel like windfalls, and you could earmark them to have fun you otherwise couldn’t afford.
 So why not set up a "splurge" savings account that's devoted entirely for play: vacations, expensive dinners, pricey entertainment, and more.
 Just don't do this at the expense of a common-sense savings plan that will help you achieve your future financial goals.